MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/delete-collection.md

      - The options in the **Delete Conditions** section represent a check that will be made against the collection to determine if the condition is true.
-     - If an option is set to **True** and the condition is true, the collection will not be deleted and the activity will fail.
+     - If an option is set to **True** and the condition is true, the collection won't be deleted and the activity will fail.
      - To ignore the existence of a specific condition, set that property to **False**.

-5. Click **Finish**.
+5. Select **Finish**.